-Crime rates are low in Azerbaijan, although petty criminals are known to operate in and around popular tourist spots and crowded public locations.
+Crime rates are relatively low in Azerbaijan, including its capital, Baku.
+However, petty criminals are known to operate in and around popular tourist spots and crowded public locations.
 Women have also been subject to unwanted male attention and should be cautious when travelling alone, especially at night.
-Credit card fraud is another concern and expats should be careful when using bank cards.

 Human rights issues in Azerbaijan

 Numerous international organisations have expressed their concerns over the Azerbaijani government’s human rights record, particularly when it comes to freedom of speech and expression.
 There have been reports of journalists and human rights lawyers being arrested or harassed for criticising the government, as well as reports of intimidation against the LGBTQ+ community.
 Although homosexuality is not illegal in Azerbaijan, the LGBTQ+ community is not specifically protected by law; discrimination is an issue and public displays of affection are not socially acceptable, particularly outside of Baku.

 Additionally, it is an offence to criticise the government and the ruling Aliyev family, and it’s best for expats to avoid discussing politics altogether.

 Corruption is an unfortunate reality in Azerbaijan and has affected virtually all aspects of life in the country.
 Expats in Azerbaijan, particularly those working and doing business there, should be wary of any potentially corrupt dealings.

 Due to ongoing insecurity in the Nagorno-Karabakh region in the southwest of the country, many governments, including the UK and US, advise their citizens against all travel to the region.
 Conflict over Nagorno-Karabakh has been ongoing since the collapse of the Soviet Union, when the predominantly Armenian population in the region stated their intention to secede from Azerbaijan.